lightning-core/lightning/communications/high/AmikoPay_PaymentLink.md

 Note that the next steps are necessary for successfully committing the transaction, but the software can handle this in the background.
 Payer and payee do not have to wait for this; this is useful, e.g. in POS situations where speed is important.
+Payer and payee can now close the communication session between them, as soon as the payer has confirmed receiving the Commit message.

 ##Network committing
 The last step is that both the payer and the payee start committing on their links.
 Note that, since they work in opposite directions, the incentives are
-different: the incentive on the payee side is the strongest (claiming the locked funds); the only incentive on the payer side is to release the locked funds to make them available for future transactions in the opposite direction.
+different: the incentive on the payee side is the strongest (claiming the locked funds before the HTLC time-out happens); the only incentive on the payer side is to release the locked funds to make them available for future transactions in the opposite direction.

 Note that it is possible that the network committing in payee->payer direction reaches the payee earlier than the Commit message from the payee.
-In that case, the payer will also consider the payment to be committed.
+In that case, the payer can also consider the payment to be committed, and claim the goods / services, using the commit token as proof.

-As soon as both payer and payee have committed their links, they are no longer involved in the transaction, and they can close the communication session between them.
+As soon as both payer and payee have committed the transaction on their links, they are no longer involved in the transaction.
 Further committing can continue through the route, as long as there are no issues (e.g. misbehaving / non-responsive nodes).
 If there are any problems, the slower mechanisms for handling these (HTLC time-outs) are only required for a sub-set of the route that contains the problematic nodes.